 - Exercise to circulate energy and increase libido

 - Try to reduce stress levels in all aspects of your life.
-Take a look at some of our tips for relaxation
+Take a look at some of our tips for mindfulness

 - Lubrication is vital – as well as commercial lubricants, coconut oil is a brilliant natural lubricant too

 - Be patient with yourself